The Hubble Constant from Blue Type Ia Supernovae: CSP sample, testing color dependence

 \subsection{Testing Eddington Bias}

-As discussed in Sec.~\ref{sec:bluetoredhubble}, here we test for Eddington bias using the same \csu\ setup with which results have been obtained as shown in Fig.\ref{fig:hnull1}.
+As discussed in Sec.~\ref{sec:bluetoredhubble}, here we test for Eddington bias using the same \csu\ setup with which results have been obtained, as shown in Figure \ref{fig:hnull1}.
 However, we only select SNe~Ia which are including uncertainties within a color bin.
 This obviously leads to a reduction of the number of SNe~Ia in each bin.
-Here we obtain the following number of SNe for the calibration and the cosmological sample for each bin as follows: blue (4/33), green (10/53), and red (9/23).
-The results in comparison to what is also shown in Fig.~\ref{fig:hnull1} are shown in Fig~\ref{fig:appcolbinsUDDM2edd}.
+The results, in comparison to what is also shown in Figure~\ref{fig:hnull1} are shown in Figure~\ref{fig:appcolbinsUDDM2edd}.